Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Metrics.md

 #### Plot Varying Number of Features
 ![R2 vs Adjusted R2](/assets/images/r2_vs_adjr2.png?raw=true){: .center-image })

 Ouch!
 That's bad news.
 We generated random data.
 There's absolutely no reason why including more features should lead to a better model.
 Yet, it's clear from the plot above that R^2 only increases under these conditions.
-However, **Adjusted R^2** levels out because of the penalty involved.
+However, **adjusted R^2** levels out because of the penalty involved.

 The big takeaway here is that you cannot compare two linear regression models with differing numbers of features using R^2 alone.
 It just cannot be done.
 Adjusted R^2 works, though.